 How to Access Artists' Books

 Artists' Books must be viewed in the Library, next to the Circulation Desk.
-Artists' Books are available whenever circulation supervisors are working.
+Artists' Books are available whenever circulation managers are working.

 Search the online catalog for Artists' Books.
 If an item has a designated location of Artists' Books, record the call number and request the item at the Main Library Circulation Desk.
-Circulation staff will page and facilitate viewing of the book.
+Circulation staff will retrieve the artist book and facilitate viewing of the book.

 CalArts Artist Book Collection